 Wisconsin 2025 Stay-Out Proposal - In June 2024, NSP-Wisconsin filed a 2025 stay-out proposal with the PSCW.
-The filing proposes to offset \$28 million and \$3 million of the Company's forecasted 2025 electric and natural gas revenue deficiency, respectively, by amortizing IRA deferrals, stopping a deferral related to IRA benefits ordered in a previous rate case, and deferring revenue requirement impacts of two gas capital projects.
-The Company expects to have a Commission decision before year-end 2024.
+The filing proposes to offset 2025 revenue deficiencies of \$28 million for electric and \$3 million for natural gas, by amortizing IRA deferrals, stopping a deferral related to IRA benefits ordered in a previous rate case, and deferring revenue requirement impacts of two natural gas capital projects.
+NSP-Wisconsin expects to have a PSCW decision by year-end 2024.